How to Cite a Dissertation in Different Citation Styles

 A dissertation is an essential requirement to pass the graduate and undergraduate programs.
 Also, in some educational institutes, it is sometimes known as a thesis.

 Its main purpose is to examine the research skills of the students that they have acquired during their degree.
-It works as an assessment that the professors used to determine the student’s final grades.
+In addition, it works as an assessment that the professors use to determine the student’s final grades.

 Therefore, continue reading this blog and know how to cite a dissertation in the correct format.

 How to Cite a Dissertation in Different Styles?

 When you cite sources in the dissertation, you must know the citation style formats for the references list.
 Sometimes, the professors recommend the students the specific citation style for the research paper, and they should follow this.

 However, when your professor doesn’t assign you the specific citation style.
 You should know about different citation style formats for the dissertation.

 Therefore, choose the one according to your academic field.
 The basic information is the same in all citation styles.
 Only the format in which information is present depends on the citation style format.